Little India in Jackson Heights NYC

 Curry, Fashion, Travel, H1B VisaJackson Heights in and around 74th St and 37th Avenue in Queens NYC is a major center for Indian stores and restaurants in the greater New York City metropolitan region.

-Besides the dizzying and inviting aroma of curry wafting from the Indian restaurants on 74th St, there's also a bunch of fashion and jewelry stores to entice the ladies.
+Besides the inviting aroma of curry wafting from the Indian restaurants on 74th St, there are several fashion and jewelry stores to entice the ladies.

->

-> Of course, there're Indian grocery stores.
-At least three of them that sell everything from back home including Rice, Vegetables, Achar, Frozen Curries, Paneer, Parathas and more.
+Of course, there are Indian grocery stores.
+At least three of them that sell everything including Atta, Vegetables, Achar, Frozen Curries, Paneer, Parathas and more.

->

-> One easy way to identify the Indian restaurants from the Pakistani and Bangladeshi restaurants is to look at the menu.
+One easy way to identify the Indian restaurants from the Pakistani and Bangladeshi restaurants is to look at the menu.
 Indian restaurants rarely list beef on the menu.
 Pakistani and Bangladeshi restaurants are more likely to include beef items.
 Unlike Indians, Pakis and Bangladeshis do not consider the cow as a Holy Animal.